Eco And Outdoor Learning

 During their time at school, a Waverley Abbey student will develop awareness of global environmental issues, and of how they can play their part in protecting our planet.
 Through our evolving outdoor curriculum, children are able to develop their practical skills, as well as their well-being and resilience.
 They should leave us with and understanding of and love for the natural environment, with the knowledge and passion required to make eco-friendly choices and develop positive life-long habits.

 "It’s surely our responsibility to do everything within our power to create a planet that provides a home, not just for us, but for all life on earth.”

 – David Attenborough

-At Waverley Abbey, we work hard to promote ECO values and are proud to be involved in various ECO schemes.
-The children love taking part in ‘green’ activities and appreciate how lucky we are that our school is set in such lovely surroundings.
+At Waverley Abbey, we work hard to promote Eco values and are proud to be involved in various Eco schemes.
+The children love taking part in ‘green’ activities and appreciate how lucky we are that our school is set in such lovely natural surroundings.
 We feel it is important that the children establish a sound knowledge and pro-active attitude when it comes to environmental issues and how to ‘do our bit’.

 ‘Bio’ means ‘life’ and ‘Blitz’ means ‘to do something quickly and intensively’.
 Together they make ‘BioBlitz’, a collaborative race against the clock to discover as many species of plants, animals and fungi as possible, within a set location, over a defined time period.’